Looking Closely at the Growth Curve for Groupon Inc. (GRPN)

 JP Morgan gave a rating of “Neutral” to GRPN, setting the target price at $48 in the report published on March 01st of the previous year.

-During the last 5 trading sessions, GRPN rose by +4.81%, which changed the moving average for the period of 200-days by -60.52% in comparison to the 20-day moving average, which settled at $9.90.
-In addition, Groupon Inc. saw -60.45% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, GRPN fell by -14.01%, which changed the moving average for the period of 200-days by -70.29% in comparison to the 20-day moving average, which settled at $9.32.
+In addition, Groupon Inc. saw -67.40% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading